willymcallister/willymcallister.github.io/_articles/8sign-convention.md

 ## Exceptions

 You will run into cases every now and then where you can't or don't want to use the sign convention for passive components.
 In those cases, the current arrow will be pointing into the negative terminal of the element.
-When this happens, you don't have to freak out, but your spidey sense should be tingling.
-You can deal with this the same way we did in Example 1x where we included a $-$ sign in Ohm's Law.
+When this happens, you don't need to freak out, but your spidey sense should be tingling.
+You deal with this the same way we did in Example 1x where we included a $-$ sign in Ohm's Law.

 This happened to me as I wrote the article about [RC Natural Response](https://www.khanacademy.org/science/electrical-engineering/ee-circuit-analysis-topic/ee-natural-and-forced-response/a/ee-rc-natural-response), in the Formal Derivation section.